+MARYLAND

-Please answer all the demographic questions below.
-Your re they be reported individually.
-Please do not omit any question sponses will be used to describe participants in general, and at no time will ons.
+Please answer all the demographic questions better they be reported individually.
+Please do not omit low.
+Your responses will be used to describe participants in general, and at no time will it any questions.

 Age:

 Gender:

 Male

 • Female

 Other, please specify:

-Your country of origin (first you will select the continent at Please select your continent Please select your country nd then you will select the country):
+Your country of origin (first you will select the Please select your continent Please select your country e continent and then you will select the country):

-Your country of birth (for some people their country of oritrue for you): igin differs from their country of birth.
+ountry of origin differs from their country of birth .
 Only answer this question if this is

-Please select your continent Please select your country ▼
+Please select your continent Please select your country

-Racial identity (We understand that this question may not fi descriptors below do fit you, please select all that apply) it for you and invite you to select "Not Applicable".
-However, if any of the
+Racial identity (We understand that this question descriptors below do fit you, please select all the on may not fit for you and invite you to select "Not Applicable".
+However, if any of the at apply)

 White/European Origin Bi-racial/Multi-racial

 Black/African Origin Other (Specify:)

 Asian Origin Prefer not to say

-□ Latino/Hispanic ○ Not Applicable
+□ Latino/Hispanic Not Applicable

-Number of MONTHS in the US (1 year = 12 months):
+Number of MONTHS in the US (1 year = 12 to 1) months):

 Are you the 1st in your family to go to college in the US?

 No, one or more of my parents went to college in the US

 No, one or more of my siblings went to/is in college in the US

 Yes, I am the 1st in my family to go to college in the US

 Other (Please specify):

 Level in University:

 Freshman (1st Year)

 Sophomore (2nd Year)

-Junior (3rd Year)
+Unior (3rd Year)

 Senior (4th Year)

 Graduate Student

 Other (Please specify):

 University Type:

 4-Year

 2-Year

 Other (Please specify):

 University Region:

 ○ Northwest (e.g., OR, WY, MT) Southeast (e.g., FL, LA, NC)

 ○ West (e.g., CA, AK, HI) ○ Northeast (e.g., MA, CT, ME)

 ○ Southwest (e.g., TX, OK, UT) Mid-Atlantic (e.g. VA, MD, NY)

 ○ Midwest (e.g., KS, NE, IN)